-TORONTO, Nov.
-14, 2012 /CNW/ - Allan Gotlieb, Chairman of the Donner Canadian Foundation, announced the official Call for Submissions for the fifteenth annual Donner Prize, the award for best book on public policy by a Canadian.
+TORONTO, Sept.
+26, 2013 /CNW/ - Allan Gotlieb, Chairman of the Donner Canadian Foundation, today announced the official Call for Submissions for the sixteenth annual Donner Prize, the award for best book on public policy by a Canadian.
 The winner will receive $50,000, and shortlisted titles will take home $7,500.
 The prize encourages and celebrates excellence in public policy writing by Canadians, on topics of great importance to Canadians.

 Mr. Gotlieb also announced this year's prize jury, who are tasked with selecting the shortlist and the eventual winner of the Donner Prize.
-"It is my pleasure to see the return of four of last year's distinguished jurors, as well as welcome Jennifer Jeffs to the jury for the 2012 Donner Prize," said Gotlieb.
+"It is my pleasure to see the return of four of last year's distinguished jurors, as well as to welcome Dr. Peter George to the jury for the 2013 Donner Prize," said Gotlieb.

-Also returning to the jury are Marcel Boyer, Emeritus Professor of Economics at the Université de Montréal; Kevin Lynch, Vice-Chair, BMO Financial Group; and Denis Stairs, Professor Emeritus of Political Science at Dalhousie University.
+Also returning to the jury are Marcel Boyer, Emeritus Professor of Economics at the Université de Montréal; Jennifer A. Jeffs, President of the Canadian International Council; and Denis Stairs, Professor Emeritus of Political Science at Dalhousie University.

 The Donner Canadian Foundation, one of Canada's largest foundations, created the prize to encourage increased research on public policy in Canada and to promote the discussion of policy issues in the public arena.
 In giving this annual award, the Foundation seeks not only to broaden policy debate, but also increase general awareness of the importance of policy discourse.
-The 2011 prize went to the late Peter Aucoin, Mark D. Jarvis and Lori Turnbull for DEMOCRATIZING THE CONSTITUTION: REFORMING RESPONSIBLE GOVERNMENT.
+The 2012 prize went to Jeffrey Simpson for Chronic Condition: Why Canada's Health Care System Needs to be Dragged into the 21st Century.

-Books submitted for the 2012 prize should focus on public policy issues - be they regional, national, or international - that have clear implications and relevance for Canada, for example: regulatory and legal reform, public finance, the environment, urban affairs, health care, and education reform.
+Books submitted for the 2013 prize should focus on public policy issues - regional, national, or international - that have clear implications and relevance for Canada, for example: regulatory and legal reform, public finance, the environment, urban affairs, health care, and education reform.
 Submissions must be written by Canadian citizens, but they may be published by non-Canadian publishing houses, so long as the books have implications for Canada.
-For the 2012 prize, books that are written by Canadians in either English or French, between January 1, and December 31, 2012, are eligible.
+For the 2013 prize, books that are written by Canadians in either English or French, between January 1, and December 31, 2013, are eligible.
 See www.DonnerBookPrize.com for complete rules regarding eligibility and submission procedures.

-The deadline for submissions for this year's prize is November 30, 2012.
-The shortlist will be announced in late March 2013, and the winner will be proclaimed at a gala dinner in Toronto in April 2013.
+The deadline for submissions for this year's prize is November 30, 2013.
+The shortlist will be announced in late March 2014, and the winner will be proclaimed at a gala dinner in Toronto on April 29, 2014.